Course structure

 Why is it 4 years?

 The course leads to registration with the UKCP, UK Council for Psychotherapy, and to qualification as a Certified Transactional Analyst through the European Association for Transactional Analysis (EATA).
 The requirements for numbers of training hours, and duration of training are set out by those organisations.
-Within the section of the UKCP that TA belongs to (The Humanistic and Integrative Psychotherapy College), psychotherapy courses must be 4 years long and at MSc level.
+Within the section of the UKCP that TA belongs to (The Humanistic and Integrative Psychotherapy College), psychotherapy courses must be a minimum of 4 years long, (at least 600 training hours) and at level 7 in terms of academic and professional standards.

 Can I take time out?